Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 # Second assignment

 ## Introduction
-So now guys you are really experienced and you know a lot of JS constructions.
-But you may notice that something is really discomfortable.

-Let take a look at the example of the code from the previous lesson:
+So, now that you've gained experience and learned various JavaScript constructs, you might have noticed something inconvenient.
+Let's examine the code example from the previous lesson:

 ``` js
 // We need to multiply each number of array by different numbers